igronus/telegramhook.tk/readme.md

 ### Usage

-Use the demo or just clone this repo and open bot.html file.
+Use the demo or just clone this repo and open index.html file.

-(If you need https.)
+(If you need https with pem certificate.)
 Charles Okwuagwu:

 ```
 I created a file on my server for conveniently setting up telegram webhooks.